siwatts/dotfiles/README.md

     - `ls -al | vim -`
     - `logfile.txt | grep 'phrase' -C5 | vim -`

+### Window splits

+By default when a new split is opened or closed, vim resizes all splits to have equal dimensions.
+To stop this and set a more tmux like behaviour (split only current window dimensions and on close give space back to upper/left window) turn 'equalalways' ('ea') off:
+- `set equalalways!`

+Alternatively, restrict it with `eadirection`.
+Default is `both`.
+- `ver` will only equalise heights of windows.
+Ie. set the widths of splits as desired then horizontally split them and the heights of the splits will be equalised.
+- `hor` for constant heights, equalising widths of splits.

+Manipulating windows:
+- `C-w [N]_`, set height of window to N (default maximum).
+- `C-w [N]|`, set width of window to N (default maximum).
+- `C-w [N]-`, `+`, change height of window (default 1).
+- `C-w [N]<`, `>`, change width of window (default 1).
+- `C-w =`, equalise all windows, all directions.
+- `C-w H`, `J`, `K`, `L`, move current window to that screen edge and split all windows in that direction. (ie. `H` make this window the leftmost split in a set of vertical splits).
+- `C-w r`, `C-r`, rotate window splits.
+Only works within single column/row. `R` to reverse direction.
+- `C-w x`, `C-x`, exchange current window with next.
+Only works within single column/row.
+- `C-w T`, move current window to another tab.

 ## Tmux

 - Attach a new tmux session to the same windows as an existing session